slowdivePTG/X-ray-chemistry/Weekly_Progress.md

    To convert column density to number density, the datafile seems not to use the Jeans length but utilize an approximation to simplify the calculation.
 Details in `The way KROME calculates the 'auto' ionization rate`

-2.
+2. Succeed in creating `ratexH.dat` using Guangshuai's data, using Jeans length and formula
+   $$
+   N^i=n^i\frac{\lambda_j}{2}
+   $$
+   for number density/column density conversion

  ## To do list

+  1. Check again the consistency with former work
- 1. Find more physical details of ISM closer to the galactic center with higher temperature and higher degree of ionization.
+  2. Find more physical details of ISM closer to the galactic center with higher temperature and higher degree of ionization.

- 2. Figure out the extra process we need to consider (such as heating when the degree of ionization is high).
+  3. Figure out the extra process we need to consider (such as heating when the degree of ionization is high).